 Translating thoughts into spoken words is a seemingly effortless ability, one easily taken for granted, yet speech production is a fascinating and remarkably complex process.
-Dr. Walsh's research focuses on the mechanisms underlying the development of stuttering and its adverse impact in young children.
+Dr. Walsh's research focuses on the mechanisms underlying the development of stuttering and its adverse impact on young children.
 She uses a multilevel approach combining neuroimaging, articulatory kinematics, autonomic nervous system recordings, and behavioral approaches to answer critical questions about why many young children recover from early stuttering while others persist and develop a lifelong chronic condition.

 Neurophysiology of speech production in typical and atypical speaker populations